marekhudyma/marekhudyma.github.io/_posts/2019-01-01-java-9-new-features.md

 ```

 ### ifPresentOrElse() method
 A new method `ifPresentOrElse()` was added Optional.
-You can execute action when value is inside and when it is empty. (example contains not-simplified syntax):
+You can execute action when the value is inside and when it is empty. (example contains not-simplified syntax):

 ```java
 Optional<String> optional = Optional.of("text");